19 Reproducibility

 Reproducibility is not a new topic when it comes to artificial intelligence and machine learning in science, but is more important than ever as AI research is often criticized for not being reproducible.
 This becomes particularly problematic when validation of a model requires reproducing it.

 The Reproducibility Checklist was created by Canadian computer scientist, Joelle Pineau, with the goal of facilitating reproducible machine learning algorithms that can be tested and replicated.
-Their checklist is as follows:
+When publishing your model, it is beneficial to work through this checklist and ensure that you’re including the items on this checklist.
+The checklist is as follows:

 For all models and algorithms, check that you include: